-MCOG approves the programming of FTA Section 5311(f) funds for this MTA continued service project in Federal Fiscal Year 2019, and the Executive Director is authorized to sign the required documents and certifications.

-ADOPTION OF THIS RESOLUTION was moved by Director , seconded by Director , and approved on this 4th day of June, 2018, by the following roll call vote:

-AYES: NOES: ABSTAINING: ABSENT:

-WHEREUPON, the Chairman declared the resolution adopted, AND SO ORDERED.
+MCOG approves the programming of FTA Sections service project in Federal Fiscal Year 2019, and the required documents and certifications.
+ADOPTION OF THIS RESOLUTION was moved Director, and approved on this 4th day of J AYES: NOES: ABSTAINING: ABSENT: WHEREUPON, the Chairman declared the resolution adopted, AND SO ORDERED.
+ATTEST: Phillip J. Dow, Executive Director Dan Gjerde, Chair